Machine Safety

 Recipients

-The course "Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)" is aimed at anyone who intends to acquire knowledge on machine safety, risk analysis and assessment and the identification and choice of safety measures, therefore to RSPP/ASPP, Employers, Managers, designers, Safety Consultants.
-During the advanced module, the reference standards relating to the characteristics of the safety (and non-safety) systems that must be present and installed on the machines will be discussed and explored in depth, so as to allow an assessment of the conformity of the machine.
+The course “Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)” is aimed at anyone who intends to acquire knowledge on machine safety, on risk analysis and assessment and on the identification and choice of safety measures, therefore RSPP/ASPP, Employers, Managers, designers, Safety Consultants.
+During the advanced module, the reference standards relating to the characteristics of the safety systems (and not) that must be present and installed on the machines will be discussed and explored in depth, so as to allow an assessment of the conformity of the machine.

 Plan

-The course "Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)" is carried out with a highly interactive method, in order to involve the participants, solicit their interest, encourage discussion on practical cases coming from their experience and found in corporate realities.
+The course “Machinery Safety: Risk Analysis and Reference Standards (Basic Advanced Module)” is conducted with a highly interactive method, in order to involve participants, stimulate their interest, encourage discussion on practical cases from their experience and found in company realities.

 Documentation

-The documentation used by the teachers during the course "Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)", useful for in-depth study of the topics addressed, will be provided to participants in digital format.
+The documentation used by teachers during the Course “Machine Safety: Risk Analysis and Reference Standards (Basic Advanced Module)”, useful for further study of the topics covered, will be provided to participants in digital format.

 Basic notions of safety at work